 Transit Visas in the Schengen Countries

-There are 26 Schengen member countries that all follow the same policies.
+There are 27 Schengen member countries that all follow the same policies, with the newest addition of Croatia being added as of January 2023.
 The countries in the Schengen zone can be found in the table below:

 What does this mean for visitors to Europe?